-There may be occasions when a student may be injured/ impacted or require surgery which can result in a short term impairment e.g. broken limb, illness, medical procedure, undiagnosed mental health concerns etc. The University recognises that temporary impairments may impact on academic progress (e. g. difficulties getting to class, taking notes, sitting exams etc.) and through the short-term impairments process, we can consider adjustments that may help students continue with their academic progress.
+Students may occasionally experience injuries, medical conditions, or undergo surgery resulting in a short-term impairment (e.g. broken limb, illness, medical procedure, temporary mental health difficulty).
+The University recognises that such impairments may impact on academic progress (e.g. difficulties getting to class, taking notes, completing assessments).
+Through the short-term impairments process, adjustments can be considered to help students continue with their academic progress.

 What is a short-term impairment?

 The potential length of time that a student may be impacted by their impairment will guide the mechanism by which they are supported.
-Short-term impairments are not chronic, therefore initially would not be expected to last beyond 12 months.
-Therefore short term impairments would not be classified as a disability at point of disclosure.
+Short-term impairments are temporary conditions that are not chronic and would not typically be expected to last beyond 12 months.
+Therefore, they would not be classified as a disability at the point of disclosure.

 Note: Ongoing non-attendance is not considered a temporary impairment, and will be considered within attendance polices and Leave of Absence procedures, depending on the timeframe.

-If an impairment/ condition is likely to impact the student less than a month they may be better supported through the Exceptional Circumstances procedure.
+If a condition is likely to impact the student for less than one month they may be better supported through the Exceptional Circumstances procedure, particularly where the need relates to assessment extensions or deferrals, rather than adjustments during exams.

 Further information on the main support processes available for assessments can be found on the Assessment Support Hub: Adjustments and Mitigations